Flemmbrav/Pak192.Comic/README.md

 Feel free to create a issue to this repository when you encountered any technical errors.

+## Contribute

+Yes this is a thing!
+Pak192.Comic is open source (duh), freely adjustable and auto compiles from github actions.
+That means, you could just clone the repository, do some funky changes and have github build your very own version without doing a lot for it.
+There's no weird encoding, no encrypted values, nothing.
+If you go to the dat file for your favourite steam engine and change the maximum speed from 100 to 2000, you just did that.
+It'll appear in the game just like that.
+Don't like coal power stations?
+Just get rid of them.
+Want to have a rainbow coloured subway?
+Just draw a rainbow on the image of your favourite subway train.
+That's pretty cool, right?
+But how about you share your funky changes with the rest of the world by adding them to this repository once they work out just fine.
+That way you could improve the world!… or well, at least this game.

+In case you need help modifiing or contributing towateds the game, do not hesitate to ask for some.

 ## License

 The content provided in this Git is published under CC-BY-SA 3.0, which is available in the `LICENSE.md`.
 If you want to credit the Git as a whole, or in case you can not identify the author, and only then, you may credit "pak192.comic team" as author.